SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-03.md

 {::boilerplate bcp14-tagged}

+# Design Goals
+The intra-domain SAVNET architecture is to enhance the intra-domain SAV and aims to achieve the following goals:

+- Automatic Update.
+The routers after initial configurations can adapt to dynamic routing changes automatically, so that the operational overhead can be controlled.

+- Accurate Validation.
+The real incoming interfaces of source prefixes need to be completely learned, and improper block can be avoided.
+By trying to exclude non-real incoming interfaces from the valid interface group, improper permit can be reduced.

+- Working in Incremental/Partial Deployment.
+The architecture should be no worse than existing mechanisms under incremental/partial deployment.

+Manual configuration should be relatively infrequently used for avoiding high operational overhead.
+Existing SAV mechanisms mostly rely on routing information for automatically generating SAV rules.
+However, route decices the outgoing interface of source address while SAV focuses on the incoming interface.
+Therefore, in some cases, routing information cannot support accurate rule generation.
+The information specifically useful to SAV but may not useful for routing is lacked in existing SAV mechanisms.

+To improve existing SAV mechanisms and achieve the above goals, allowing routers to exhange SAV-specific information is necessary, which is the main idea of the architecture.

 # SAV-related Information
 SAV-related Information represents any information that is useful for getting or generating SAV rules.
 There are largely two kinds of SAV-related information.